HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Introduction

 \section{Introduction}

+High spatio-temporal resolution (HSTR) cameras provide detailed information in both spatial and temporal dimensions, benefiting many video-processing tasks.
+While these cameras record at high frame rates, commercial models often compromise on spatial quality~\citep{cheng2020dual}.
+For instance, some cellphone cameras can record slow-motion videos at 1080p with a frame rate of 120 or 240 fps, but this drops to 60 fps when shooting in 4K.
+Professional high-speed cameras capture recordings with high spatial and temporal quality, but they come at a high retailing price~\citep{cheng2020dual}.
+Also, ultra-wide angle cameras can provide high-resolution outputs of wide-area scenes, albeit at a lower frame rate.
+To address these limitations and achieve HSTR video feeds, video super-resolution has emerged as a promising approach that produces high-quality video from one or more low-resolution feeds of the same scene.

-Conducting aerial surveillance over large regions at high altitudes necessitates the identification and monitoring of numerous relatively small objects.
-Wide-area surveillance (WAS) is employed for the purpose of identifying vehicles, pedestrians, irregularities, and security-related occurrences across extensive geographical zones, utilizing aerial vehicles flying at high altitudes.
+Video super-resolution can be leveraged to produce high-quality video feeds from dual camera sources, suitable for a variety of scenarios including wide-area monitoring, mobile phone video generation, etc. Wide-area monitoring over large regions necessitates the identification and monitoring of numerous relatively small and distant objects.
+It is employed for the purpose of identifying vehicles, pedestrians, anomalies, and security-related occurrences across extensive regions, utilizing either aerial vehicles flying at high altitudes or fixed camera poles.
 Nevertheless, as the spatial resolution of these objects decrease, the task of precise detection becomes increasingly challenging, relying more heavily on the object's motion characteristics.
 Consequently, the camera's frame rate becomes a critical factor in achieving accurate motion estimation and analyzing complex dynamic scenarios.
-WAS demands wide-angle, high-resolution cameras capable of continuously monitoring expansive areas, preferably at a high frame rate.
+Therefore, wide-area monitoring demands wide-angle, high-resolution cameras capable of continuously monitoring expansive areas, preferably at a high frame rate.
 However, wide-angle, high-resolution cameras and those with high frame rates are both costly and bulky for deployment on small scale drones.
+Another application scenario is for mobile phones with multiple cameras featuring both wide-angle (low-detail) and telephoto (high-detail) lenses.
+The widespread use of multiple cameras mounted on resource-constrained devices aligns well with the concept of generating a high-quality high frame rate wide-angle video by utilizing the telephoto camera feed as HR reference and wide-angle camera feed as LR frame.